goblimey/ntripcaster/README.md

 Until docker came along,
-installing software like this caster could be a nightmarish mess, because the environment provided by every computer was different and unpredictable - Windows 7, Windows 10, Ubuntu Linux, Red hat Linux or whatever, and usually with different optional software installed.
+installing software like this caster could be a nightmarish mess, because the environment provided by every computer was different and unpredictable - Windows 7, Windows 10, Ubuntu Linux, Red Hat Linux or whatever, and usually with different optional software installed.